What is ankle dislocation?

-- Stiffness in your joint (which physical therapy may help)
+- Stiffness in your joint (physical therapy may help)

 - Infection, which may need treatment with antibiotics or follow-up surgery

-- A broken bone that fails to heal properly, which might need follow-up surgery
+- A broken bone that fails to heal correctly, which might need follow-up surgery

 - Pain from the plates and screws used in your surgery (these may be removed at a later date)